A lesson in global crisis management

 A Staged Approach: The sequencing of mitigation commitments in the post-2020 ADP negotiations

-Guest blog by Niklas Höhne.
+Guest blog by and Niklas Höhne.
 One of the key problems for the upcoming international Climate Change Conference in Warsaw is how to divide the work between now and the Paris conference in 2015, when a new agreement is meant to be agreed.
 We propose a three-stage approach, based on the successful sequencing used in the Kyoto Protocol negotiations.

-andSame old, same old … Too late for a paradigm shift?
+Same old, same old … Too late for a paradigm shift?

-“Paradigm shifts” are very often referred to in GCF parlance, but mostly in the context of low-emission and climate-resilient pathways.
-However, if the GCF is to achieve its objectives, then a “same old, same old” finance paradigm will not suffice.Five reasons why Rajasthan is (a little) less vulnerable to climate change
+Guest blog by “Paradigm shifts” are very often referred to in GCF parlance, but mostly in the context of low-emission and climate-resilient pathways.
+However, if the GCF is to achieve its objectives, then a “same old, same old” finance paradigm will not suffice.

 Rajasthan demonstrates the effectiveness of local action in making and implementing policies, and giving real meaning to terms that remain abstract in the global negotiations on climate change.